-We basically adopted the feature set provided in (Collins, 2002) and used POS-trigrams in addition.
+(Collins, 2002) and used POS-trigrams as well.
 Table 4 lists the features used in chunking experiments.

 Table 5 shows the results on the development set.
 Again, bidirectional methods exhibit better performance than unidirectional methods.
 The difference is bigger with the Start/End representation.
 Dependency networks did not work well for this chunking task, especially with the Start/End representation.